LSeaburg/FiggieServer/README.md

 1. A noise trader

-2. A replication of the fundamentalist agent described in [this paper](https://arxiv.org/pdf/2110.00879):
+2. A replication of the fundamentalist agent described in [this paper](https://arxiv.org/pdf/2110.00879)

 3. A version of the fundamentalist strategy that includes infrences based on the behavior of other players

 4. Other implementations of various agents described in prior implementations, such as in [this project](https://github.com/0xDub/figgie-auto)

+5. A game-theory centered analysis and approach

 After creating a few different agent strategies I plan on adding a way to implement reinforcement learning to improve agent performance.